phbasler/BSMPT/README.md

 ### Development
 Most modern IDEs support cmake profiles.
 After running the `Setup.py` script you can open the root folder in an IDE of your choice (e.g. VSCode with cmake extension) and it will recognise the cmake profile.

+Code from the following repositories is used in BSMPT:
+- [`ttk592::spline`](https://github.com/ttk592/spline) by Tino Kluge, a C++ cubic spline interpolation library
+- [`AsciiPlotter`](https://github.com/joehood/asciiplotter) by Joe Hood, for ASCII plots in the terminal

 ---

-## How to add a new model (for further details, also see the manual):
+## How to add a new model:

-To add a new model you have to modify/create five files
+To add a new model, you have to modify/create five files (for further details, also consult the manual):

-1. Go to include/BSMPT/models and copy ClassTemplate.h to YourModel.h.
-Adjust the Class_Template name to your new model.
-For step 5 I will assume that your class is named Class_YourModel.
+1. Go to `include/BSMPT/models` and copy `ClassTemplate.h` to `YourModel.h`.
+Adjust the name of the class `Class_Template` to `Class_YourModel`.

-2. Go to src/models and copy ClassTemplate.cpp to YourModel.cpp, and change the Class_Template class name in the file to your model name.
-Also follow the instructions in here and in the manual to set up your new model.
+2. Go to `src/models` and copy `ClassTemplate.cpp` to `YourModel.cpp`, and again change `Class_Template` to `Class_YourModel`.
+Also, follow the instructions in this file and in the manual to set up your new model.

-3. For your model to compile you have to open src/models/CMakeLists.txt and add ${header_path}/YourModel.h in the set(header enviroment as well as YourModel.cpp in the set(src enviroment)
+3. For your model to compile, you have to open `src/models/CMakeLists.txt` and add `${header_path}/YourModel.h` as well as `YourModel.cpp` to the listed headers and source files.

-4. In include/BSMPT/models/IncludeAllModels.h you need to add a new entry in the ModelIDs enum above the `stop` entry which is different from the ones already in the enum, e.g. YourModel.
-Additionally, you have to create a new entry in the `const std::unordered_map<std::string,ModelIDs> ModelNames` map in the same file and add a new line with {"YourModelName",ModelIDs::YourModel} , the matching will be done automatically.
+4. In `include/BSMPT/models/IncludeAllModels.h` you need to add a new entry in the `enum class ModelIDs` above the `stop` entry which is different from the already defined `ModelIDs`, e.g. `YourModel`.
+Additionally, you have to create a new entry in the `const std::unordered_map<std::string, ModelIDs> ModelNames` map in the same file and add a new line with `{"YourModelName",ModelIDs::YourModel}`.
-Then you can call your model with `./binary YourModelName ...` .

-5. In src/models/IncludeAllModels.cpp you have to add `#include <BSMPT/models/YourModel.h>` to the include list.
-Also to actually call your model you have to extend the FChoose function.
+5. In `src/models/IncludeAllModels.cpp` you have to add `#include <BSMPT/models/YourModel.h>` to the include list.
+Also, to be able to call your model, you have to extend the `FChoose` function.
 For this you add a new case to the switch statement, which reads

         case ModelIDs::YourModel: return std::make_unique<Class_YourModel>(); break;

 ### Generate the C++ code for a model
 We provide currently two methods to generate the tensors and calculate the counter terms for a new model.

-1. At tools/ModelGeneration/Maple we provide the maple Worksheet CreateModel.mw which you can use to implement your model and get the tensors.
+1. At `tools/ModelGeneration/Maple` we provide the maple Worksheet `CreateModel.mw` which you can use to implement your model and get the tensors.
-2. At tools/ModelGeneration/sympy we provide a setup using only python3 with sympy (at least version 1.10!, if your packet manager only has an older installed, e.g. ubuntu 20.04 only has v1.6, then you have to install v1.10 or up with pip).
-Here we provide two examples, SM.py and G2HDM.py which both implement two different models and use the ModelGenerator.py module to calculate the tensors and CT.
+2. At `tools/ModelGeneration/sympy` we provide a setup using only `python3` with `sympy` (at least version 1.10!, if your packet manager only has an older installed, e.g. ubuntu 20.04 only has v1.6, then you have to install v1.10 or up with pip).
+Here we provide two examples, `SM.py` and `G2HDM.py` (generic 2HDM) which both use the `ModelGenerator.py` module to calculate the tensors and CT.
 You can get the CT using `python3 SM.py --show ct` and the tensors by calling `python3 SM.py --show tensors`.
-If your counterterms don't have a unique solution, then the solution space will be shown to you and you have to add additional equations until you have a unique solution (e.g. the G2HDM example).
+If your counterterms don't have a unique solution, then the solution space will be shown to you and you have to add additional equations until you have a unique solution (e.g. in the G2HDM example).
-3. To show the simplified Tree level and counterterm potentials you can use `python3 SM.py --show treeSimpl` und `python3 SM.py --show CTSimpl`.
+3. To show the simplified tree-level and counterterm potentials, you can use `python3 SM.py --show treeSimpl` and `python3 SM.py --show CTSimpl`.